-- 1. Click Add and enter the destination hostname, IP address, or IP address range in the Add Destination Entry box, one entry per line. - You can enter a simple hostname.

-For example: thissite.com.

-Be sure to enter both the hostname and the extension (thissite.com and thissite.net are distinct hosts).

-• Sites with multiple labels are supported.

-For example, www.bbc.co.uk

-You can use the wild card "\" to match leading subdomains only.
-For example: \.yahoo.com.

-• You can enter a complete or partial hostname or URL.
-The leading scheme "HTTPS://" is not required.
-An exact match is performed on the specified string.

-For example: www.example.com/media/

-Or: www.youtube.com/watch?v=

-- Use a "-" (hyphen) to separate the first and last address in an IP address range. - IPv6 addresses are valid with explicit proxy traffic only. - 2.
-To facilitate maintenance of the list, add a description that clearly identifies the entry. - 3.
-Click OK to add the entries to the list.
+- 1. Click Add and enter the hostname, IP address, or IP address range in the Add Destination Entry box, one entry per line.
+For example: thissite.com. - Be sure to enter both the hostname and the TLD (top level domain).
+For example, thissite.com and thissite.net are distinct hosts. - Hosts with subdomains are supported.
+For example: media.example.com. - Include the wild card "" to match leading subdomains.
+For example: .example.com. - The protocol (HTTPS://) is not needed. - Use a "-" (hyphen) to separate the first and last address in an IP address range. - IPv6 addresses are valid with explicit proxy traffic only. - 2.
+To facilitate maintenance of the list, add a description that clearly identifies the entry.

+3. Click OK to add the entries to the list.